Full Contact (2015 film)

 Full Contact is a 2015 Dutch-Croatian drama film directed by David Verbeek.
-It was shown in the Platform section of the 2015 Toronto International Film Festival.
+Shot in Croatia, it was shown in the Platform section of the 2015 Toronto International Film Festival.

 Premise

 Presented in two chapters, a French drone pilot flies drones in the Middle East from Nevada in the United States.
 He carries out a drone strike on a building to kill a terrorist inside, but he discovers afterward that the building was a school for boys.